Getting Started

 Direct installs: open Install, copy the production snippet, and paste it before </body>.

-Webflow-managed installs: Rover already deploys the required runtime bundle and head discovery tags for you, and Webflow onboarding now persists the same underlying Rover discovery config with curated seed/presence-led defaults.
+Webflow-managed installs: Rover already deploys the required managed runtime bundle for you, and that runtime injects the marker, inline discovery manifests, service-desc/service-doc links, and A2W GET resolver hints from the same saved Rover config.
 Re-open managed setup from Workspace when you need to reconnect or republish.
+Static well-known files and HTTP headers still require an origin you control.

-Baseline discovery: when AI launch is enabled, the generated snippet already emits Rover's marker, inline card/site manifests, hidden semantic landmark, and the visible Rover seed/presence cue.
+Baseline discovery: when AI launch is enabled, the generated snippet emits Rover's marker, inline card/site manifests, hidden semantic landmark, cloud GET guidance, and the visible Rover seed/presence cue.
 The larger debug-only action list stays out of production.

 Recommended